-Joseph L Fink III is Professor of Pharmacy Law and Policy at the University of Kentucky College of Pharmacy and the Kentucky Pharmacists Association Professor of Leadership at the University.
-In addition, he is a Professor of Public Health in the College of Public Health and Professor in the Martin School of Public Policy and Administration, a unit he served as Acting Director during 1998.
-Finally, he has a faculty appointment as Professor of Clinical Leadership and Management in the UK College of Health Sciences.
+Joseph L Fink III is Professor Emeritus of Pharmacy Law and Policy at the University of Kentucky College of Pharmacy.
+He also was the inaugural Kentucky Pharmacists Association Professor of Leadership at the University.
+In addition, he was a Professor of Public Health in the College of Public Health and Professor in the Martin School of Public Policy and Administration, a unit he served as Acting Director during 1998.
+Finally, he had a faculty appointment as Professor of Clinical Leadership and Management in the UK College of Health Sciences.

 He received his professional education in pharmacy at the Philadelphia College of Pharmacy and Science and holds a doctorate from Georgetown University Law Center, where he was Chairman of the Moot Court Board.
 He is licensed to practice pharmacy in Kentucky and Pennsylvania and has been admitted to the practice of law in Kentucky and Pennsylvania as well as before the United States Supreme Court.
 He is also trained in both general mediation and health care mediation, completing the latter at the Harvard School of Public Health.